phoenixtetra/odin-recipes/README.md

 # Skills
 The following skills are needed in order to complete the project:
-- Basic HTML elements such as Paragraphs, headers, lists, links, and images.
+- Basic HTML elements such as paragraphs, headers, lists, links, and images.
 - Basic git workflow such as cloning, staging, committing, and pushing.

 # About